Letters from Co-hosts

 -

-Every day we will have a scheduled event that we would like all participants to participate in, such as specific group dinners or sharing sessions.
-The specific times will be communicated so you can plan accordingly.
+Every day, besides Day 2 (Wed June 17), we will have a scheduled event that we would like all participants to attend if possible, such as the welcome dinner and last sharing circle.
 But we understand that obligations may prevent participants from attending these events.

-But the rest of the day is up to you and other participants!
-We will have a morning run club, co-working sessions, and lunch breaks that you are free to participate in as much as you are able to.
+The rest of the day is up to you and other participants!
+We will have a morning run club, co-working sessions, lunch breaks and more activities that you are free to participate in as much as you are able to.

 -